 - Does the supplier document and store, in secured files, all system specifications, asset tag information, and software licensing information?

-- Does the supplier have all appropriate SOPs, Certificates of Conformance (CoCs), and certified procedures securely documented and retained for future reference?
+- Does the supplier have all appropriate Standard Operating Procedures (SOPs), Certificates of Conformance (CoCs), and certified procedures securely documented and retained for future reference?

 - Does the supplier inspect the product upon receipt and again upon delivery?